 Human Rights in our Supply Chain

-We have a clear code of conduct and standards which all of our suppliers must follow, called our ‘Social Standards in Production’.
+We have a clear code of conduct and standards which all of our suppliers must follow, ALDI Stores Supplier Standards.
 In fact, all of our suppliers are contractually bound to follow these standards at a minimum, across all product categories and throughout the supply chains.

 To help our partners understand our expectations, we have been conducting training sessions with suppliers since 2013.
 Our Corporate Responsibility (CR) team, who lead the sessions, form strong relationships with our suppliers and buying teams so that they can continuously monitor and improve the standards in our supply chain.
 Our Social Standards are based on the following principles:

 - The United Nations (UN) Universal Declaration of Human Rights

 - The UN Conventions on the Rights of the Child

 - The UN Convention on the Elimination of All Forms of Discrimination Against Women

 We do not tolerate any form of forced labour, child labour, or workplace discrimination.
 Our Social Standards also protect the right to freedom of association, collective bargaining, and regulated payroll and working time management to comply with relevant local, national or international laws and standards.
 See our Social Standards in Production, here.

 Tackling Modern Slavery